-SCHOLARSHIP - Scholastic ability is based on a Weighted Grade Point Average (GPA) of 3.60.
+SCHOLARSHIP - Scholastic ability is based on a Weighted Grade Point Average (GPA) of 3.75.
 All scholastic records will be reviewed, including the semester prior to induction.
 Membership is limited to juniors and seniors.
-Grades from the freshman and sophomore years are included in each student's initial assessment.
+Each student's initial assessment includes grades from the freshman and sophomore years.